firmalabs/zmsg/README.md

 A zero knowledge messaging system built on zcash.

-zmsg uses the encrypted memo field of zcash sheilded transactions to send messages to other parties.
+zmsg uses the encrypted memo field of zcash shielded transactions to send messages to other parties.
 The sent messages get stored in the zcash blockchain and the recipient can check for messages at any time (no need to be online at the same time).
 Since the messages get stored in the blockchain, they are on every full zcash node.
 The implication here is that its not possible to tell who the target of any given message is.

 Currently, each message sends 0.0001 ZEC.
 You can change this value by setting the  `--txval` flag on `sendmsg`.